GraphtyLove/art-and-dogs-website/README.md

 ## Who?

-made with ❤️ by [Cassandra Caestecker](https://www.linkedin.com/in/cassandra-caestecker/) and [Maxim Berge](https://www.linkedin.com/in/maxim-berge-94b486179/).
+Made with ❤️ by [Cassandra Caestecker](https://www.linkedin.com/in/cassandra-caestecker/) and [Maxim Berge](https://www.linkedin.com/in/maxim-berge-94b486179/).

 ## Screenshot
 ![Screenshot of the website](screenshot-site.png)